 The degree is oriented towards primary teacher education (pre-school and grades 1-6 in basic education).
 In the studies, the student will acquaint themselves with the current research topics in education and with the principles of theory formation in education and teaching.
-The programme consists of studies in educational sciences, practical training and studies that provide pedagogical skills required for positions in primary education.
+The programme consists of studies in educational science, practical training and studies that provide pedagogical skills required for positions in primary education.
 The students will examine the development of a child and childhood and understand the social and cultural context of education.
 The education is based on extensive educational expertise.
 Supervised teaching practice periods are a central part of the teacher education studies.
 These periods offer the students a real work life-learning environment at the Teacher Training School.
-The students may choose optional and minor studies that deepen their knowledge in various subjects.
+The students may choose optional and minor studies that deepen knowledge in various subjects.

 The objective of the programme is to develop the following areas of competence:

-Completing the Masters of Arts (Education) in primary teaching degree qualifies to act as primary and pre-school educationteachers in Finland (taking into account the required knowledge of languages) and other countries that recognize the Finnish teacher qualification.
+Completing the Masters of Arts (Education) in primary teaching degree qualifies to act as primary and pre-school teachers in Finland (taking into account the required knowledge of languages) and other countries that recognize the Finnish teacher qualification.